isene/hp-41_solve/README.md

 After you enter or solve for any value, the program will show the value of that variable.

-## SOLVE for the CX
+## SOLVE with XM
-I included a more advanced SOLVE for the HP-41CX where the last fuction is stored in a data file called `SOLVE`.
+I included a more advanced SOLVE for the HP-41CX where the last fuction is stored in an Extended Memory data file called `SOLVE`.
 When you are asked to input the function to solve, the last function will be suggested.
 Simply press `R/S` to solve for that function.
 Enter any other function, and that that function will be saved to the data file and suggested the next time you run SOLVE.

 ## Barcode for SOLVE
 Courtesy of [Josef](https://www.hpmuseum.org/forum/user-13142.html) over at the [HP Forum](https://www.hpmuseum.org/forum/), I have included the file `solve.pdf` in this repo, providing barcodes for the program that can be scanned with an HP Wand.